oVirt/infra-docs/CI/Build_and_test_standards.md

         jobs:
           - '{project}_{version}_{stage}-{distro}-{arch}'

+    - project:
+        <<: *base-params  # this syntax indicates inheritance
+        name: ovirt-dwh_build-artifacts
+        stage: build-artifacts  # the stage parameter is overwritten
+        jobs:
+          - '{project}_{version}_build-artifacts-{distro}-{arch}'

+    - project:
+        <<: *base-params  # this syntax indicates inheritance
+        name: ovirt-dwh_build-artifacts-manual
+        stage: build-artifacts-manual  # the stage parameter is overwritten
+        trigger: manual  # the trigger parameter is overwritten
+        jobs:
+          - '{project}_{version}_build-artifacts-manual-{distro}-{arch}'

+#### A note for adding build-artifacts jobs:
+When creating build-artifacts jobs, the 'jobs' parameter value under the project's definition should be in the form of: <br>
+'{project}_{version}_build-artifacts-{distro}-{arch}' <br>
+This is because the way that the yaml template of the build-artifacts jobs is configured.
+As a result, there should be a separate project definition block for the check-patch/check-merged and the build-artifacts jobs.
+See example above.

 #### A note for adding build-artifacts-manual jobs:
+When creating build-artifacts-manual jobs, the 'trigger' parameter should be set to 'manual', and the 'jobs' parameter value should be in the form of: <br>
+'{project}_{version}_build-artifacts-manual-{distro}-{arch}' <br>
+As a result there should be a separate project definition for the build-artifacts-manual jobs.
+See example above.

-When creating build-artifacts-manual jobs for a project, another job should be created, named '{project}_any_build-artifacts-manual'.
-In this job the user will upload a local tarball, and select the verion of the product.
+Additionally, for build-artifacts-manual, another job should be created, named '{project}_any_build-artifacts-manual'.
+In this job the user will upload a local tarball, and select the version of the product from a drop-down menu.
 The job will then call the relevant distro-specific build-artifacts-manual jobs for the specified version, and pass the tarball to them.
 The triggered jobs will then run the build-artifacts-manual.sh script inside a mock environment.

-In order to create this job, another project configuration should be added to the project yaml file, specifying the project name and the list of supported versions.
+In order to create this job, another project configuration should be added to the project yaml file, specifying the project name and the list of supported versions (this list will be shown to the user as a drop down menu).

 An example for adding the '{project}_any_build-artifacts-manual' to yaml:

     - project:
-        project: ovirt-dwh
+        project: ovirt-dwh  # you may also use inheritance for the project name
         name: ovirt-dwh_build-artifacts-manual-any
         version:
           - '3.6'